ziyaboraEsmer/lvgl_editor/README.md

 1. **Install Docker**: Docker is required to compile your code and integrate it into the editor.
 Find the Docker installation guide [here](https://docs.docker.com/engine/install/).
 2. **Download and install the Editor.** Find the installers [here](https://github.com/lvgl/lvgl_editor/releases/tag/v0.1.0).
 3. **Fork and clone this repository** to experiment with its CI actions and online preview features.
-In the repository settings allow running `Actions` and set the source of `Pages` to `GitHub Action`.
+In the repository settings allow running set the source of `Pages` to `GitHub Action`, an on the `Actions` page enable actions.
 4. **Open the editor** and load the example folder.
 5. **Compile the project** to generate the custom C code in the editor’s preview (use the button in the top-right corner).
 6. **Edit components**: Open `button_default.xml` and make edits.
 Save the file (Ctrl+S) to update the preview.